Rear-end collision: who is liable and what are your rights?

 • insurers are often critical

-Especially with this type of injury, careful case documentation essential.
+Especially with this type of injury, careful documentation is essential.

 What should you do immediately after a rear-end collision?

-1. Seek medical attention, even with mild symptoms
+1. Seek medical help, even for minor symptoms

 2. Document the circumstances (photos, witnesses)